-Where a pupil misuses the school's ICT systems or internet, we will follow the procedures set out in our policies on behaviour and ICT and internet acceptable use policies.
+Where a pupil misuses the school's ICT systems or internet, we will follow the procedures set out in our internet acceptable use policies.
 The action taken will depend on the individual circumstances, nature and seriousness of the specific incident, and will be proportionate.